sted9000/sted9000.github.io/_drafts/Incremental-Improvement.md

 Yet I find it so daunting to put into practice.
 To inch forward every day.

 But I know that it's not going away.
-It's the obstacle.
 It's resistance.
 It's part of the game :+)